Engineering-Led Construction for the Venice of America

 Building a pool next to a Fort Lauderdale canal requires careful harmonization with the seawall structure and strict adherence to hurricane codes.

-Wind Bracing: Our screen enclosures are engineered to meet Broward County’s HVHZ wind speeds, utilizing marine-grade stainless steel fasteners to prevent failure during storms.
+1. 01 Wind Bracing Our screen enclosures are engineered to meet Broward County's HVHZ wind speeds, utilizing marine-grade stainless steel fasteners to prevent failure during storms.

-Hydrostatic Relief: We install standard hydrostatic relief valves to prevent the pool shell from floating out of the highly saturated ground when drained.
+2. 02 Hydrostatic Relief We install standard hydrostatic relief valves to prevent the pool shell from floating out of the highly saturated ground when drained.

 Canal Overflow & Tidal Flooding Protection